 The New World Of Protein

-While the precise reason the term “parmigiana” came to be attached to the preparation might be difficult to nail down, one thing we are sure of is when and how chicken replaced eggplant as the centerpiece in the dish.
+While the precise reason for attaching “parmigiana” to the meal's preparation might be difficult to nail down, one thing we are sure of is when and how chicken replaced eggplant as the centerpiece in the dish.

-First hatching in the Italian neighborhoods all along the east coast, chicken parmigiana eventually made its way into restaurants and then into published cookbooks of the 1950s.
+Originating in the Italian neighborhoods along the east coast, chicken parmigiana eventually spread to restaurants and published cookbooks of the 1950s.
 Before long, the dish was everywhere—even appearing on menus at restaurants that were decidedly not Italian.

 Why We Love Chicken Parmigiana

-Chicken parmigiana encompasses everything we love about Italian food in one bite—the juicy interior of the chicken, the crisp coating of the fried breadcrumbs on the exterior of the chicken, the bright and slightly sweet flavor of the rich tomato sauce, and the silky texture of the mozzarella, slightly browned under a broiler.
+Chicken parmigiana encompasses everything we love about Italian food in one bite—the chicken's juicy interior, the crisp coating of the fried breadcrumbs on the meat's exterior, the bright and slightly sweet flavor of the rich tomato sauce, and the silky texture of the mozzarella, slightly browned under a broiler.

 But it’s not just the flavor—a flavor that screams comfort, by the way—it’s also the ritualistic preparation that keeps us coming back to the homemade version of this dish.
 The deeply hands-on approach of pounding the cutlets, dredging in flour, dipping in egg, then dropping into seasoned breadcrumbs before frying in oil, all makes for a satisfying kitchen experience.
 And when you create the perfect cutlets yourself, it makes the dish that much more delicious.

-One of our favorite recipes and methods for delicious chicken cutlet parmigiana comes from Bon Appétit, whose culinary personalities offer a near foolproof recipe to the dish.
+One of our favorite recipes and methods for delicious chicken cutlet parmigiana comes from Bon Appétit, whose culinary personalities offer a near foolproof recipe.
 However, one adjustment you can make in order to save some time at home is to incorporate a jar of your favorite Paesana pasta sauce into the recipe.
 We recommend our Marinara, Tomato Basil or Sicilian Gravy—any of these three sauces are the ideal match for a truly memorable homemade chicken parmigiana.